 If you are on an Ubuntu or Debian server and do not have

-parted yet, you can install it by typing:
+parted installed, you can install it by typing:

-If you are on a CentOS or Fedora server, you can install it by typing:
+If you are on an RHEL, Rocky Linux, or Fedora server, you can install it by typing:

-Before we set up the drive, we need to be able to properly identify it on the server.
+Before you set up the drive, you need to be able to properly identify it on the server.

-If this is a completely new drive, the easiest way to find it on your server may be to look for the absence of a partitioning scheme.
-If we ask
+If this is a completely new drive, One way to identify it on your server is to look for the absence of a partitioning scheme.
+If you ask

-parted to list the partition layout of our disks, it will give us an error for any disks that don't have a valid partition scheme.
-This can be used to help us identify the new disk:
+parted to list the partition layout of your disks, it will produce an error for any disks that don’t have a valid partition scheme.
+This can be used to help identify the new disk: